bjoernpl/bjoernpl/README.md

 - [AutoObjectRemoval](https://github.com/bjoernpl/AutoObjectRemoval) is a combination of Instance Segmentation using Detectron2, and Flow-Guided Video Completion to create a system which can automatically mask and remove objects from videos.
+- [VideoSilenceRemover](https://github.com/bjoernpl/VideoSilenceRemover) is a tool for automatically cutting segments of silence out of a video.
+Created this tool for a friend to facilitate the boring parts of his job.
 - [DirectoryStats](https://github.com/bjoernpl/DirectoryStats) is a python CLI for efficiently counting large amounts of files and subdirectories.
 - [PaypalTransactionVisualizer](https://github.com/bjoernpl/PaypalTransactionVisualizer) is a Jupyter notebook